hyphacoop/hypha.coop/_posts/2023-11-23-announcing-dp-social-inbox.md

 If you aren't able or interested in coding your way to creating a static website or implementing the Social Inbox yourself, we have also integrated it into [Sutty](https://sutty.nl/en), a content management system for static Jekyll websites.
 All you need to do is set up a website on their platform and enable the Social Inbox in the configuration panel.
 Then, you will see a panel that will allow you to approve/deny replies as comments to your posts.

 All of Sutty's templates are compatible with the Social Inbox, in addition to the Magazine template, which is based on the layout of COMPOST magazine, our sister project.
-For a step-by-step guide on how to use the Social Inbox with Sutty, check out this [LINK:demo video].
+For a step-by-step guide on how to use the Social Inbox with Sutty, check out this [demo video](https://youtu.be/ntTdIuC0bbM).

 If you're already on the Fediverse, you can search @dripline@hypha.coop from your instance and follow our posts!